vinceeee4/vinceeee4/README.md

 ## About Me

 I am a first-year student pursuing a Bachelor of Science in Information Technology (BS IT).
-Alongside my academic journey, I have a deep passion for billiards.
+Alongside my academic journey, I have a deep passion for computer.
 The strategic nature of the game and the precision it requires fascinate me.
 I enjoy honing my skills and engaging in friendly competitions whenever I get the chance.

 ## Goals

 During my time as a BS IT student, I aim to develop a strong foundation in information technology and gain practical skills that will prepare me for a successful career in the field.
 I am eager to explore various aspects of IT, such as software development, networking, database management, and cybersecurity.
-Additionally, I hope to find ways to merge my love for billiards with technology, whether it's through innovative applications or platforms for the billiards community.

 ## Interests